DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 #####Data
 Strictly speaking the plural of 'datum', but now usually considered as a collective noun in the singular, with the plural form 'data items' or 'items of data'.
 Data is information in a form which can be processed by a computer.
 It is usually distinguished from a *computer program*, which is a set of instructions that a computer carries out.
 Data can be text or sets of figures on which a computer program operates.

+#####Database
+A structured datasource from which one can select specific records or a collection of records.

 #####Decompress
 See **Compressed files**